TsikaAndreas/moodle-local_securitypatcher/README.md

-# local_securitypatcher
+# local_codepatcher

-The **local_securitypatcher** plugin simplifies the process of applying and managing security patches within your Moodle Learning Management System (LMS).
-With this plugin, effortlessly import security patch files from the official Moodle security announcements site.
+The **local_codepatcher** plugin simplifies the process of applying and managing code patches within your platform.
+With this plugin, effortlessly import code patch files from the official security announcements site.

 ### Key Features:
-- **Effortless Patch Import:** Easily import security patch diff files from official Moodle announcements into your platform.
+- **Effortless Patch Import:** Easily import code patch diff files from official security announcements page into your platform.
-- **Seamless Application:** Apply security fixes across your Moodle LMS with the click of a button.
+- **Seamless Application:** Apply code fixes across your platform with the click of a button.
 - **Error Handling:** Receive clear notifications in case of any errors or code mismatches during patch application, ensuring your platform's integrity.
-- **Reversion Capability:** Revert applied security changes swiftly and effortlessly, providing flexibility in managing your platform's security updates.
+- **Reversion Capability:** Revert applied code changes swiftly and effortlessly, providing flexibility in managing your platform's code patch updates.
-- **User-Friendly Interface:** All these functionalities are conveniently accessible through a user-friendly interface, making security management hassle-free.
+- **User-Friendly Interface:** All these functionalities are conveniently accessible through a user-friendly interface, making the process hassle-free.

-Enhance your Moodle LMS security management by simplifying the process of applying, verifying, and reverting security patches.
-Keep your platform secure without complexities, using the **local_securitypatcher** plugin.
+Enhance your platform management by simplifying the process of applying, verifying, and reverting code patches.
+Keep your platform without complexities, using the **local_codepatcher** plugin.

 ## Installing via uploaded ZIP file ##

-1. Log in to your Moodle site as an admin and go to _Site administration > Plugins > Install plugins_.
+1. Log in to your site as an admin and go to _Site administration > Plugins > Install plugins_.
 2. Upload the ZIP file with the plugin code.
 You should only be prompted to add extra details if your plugin type is not automatically detected.